dapr/java-sdk/examples/src/main/java/io/dapr/examples/secrets/README.md

 ```
 == APP == {"redisPassword":"root123"}
-== APP == PERMISSION_DENIED: access denied by policy to get "randomKey" from "local-secret-store"
+== APP == PERMISSION_DENIED: access denied by policy to get "randomKey" from "localSecretStore"
 ```

 To close the app either press `CTRL+C` or run